OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ### The Usage of Arrays

-Arrays are tricky creatures in highly scalable systems because they have inherent order.
+Arrays are tricky creatures in highly scalable systems because they have an inherent order.
 If a particular OADA platform grows to a scale where an eventually-consistent underlying data store is necessary, arrays will cause problems because simultaneous requests have undefined order.
 Therefore, OADA recommends that clouds and clients use object's with random key strings over